splunk/public-o11y-docs/gdi/opentelemetry/components/sqlquery-receiver.rst

 See :ref:`sql-query-receiver-queries-example` for a complete config example.

-Sample configuration following MySQL datasource format using tcp
+Sample configuration for a MySQL datasource using TCP
 ----------------------------------------------------------------

+This is an example to connect a MySQL datasource to a database through a socket with autocommit mode enabled with ``user@unix(/mysql/run/mysql.sock)/schema/autocommit=true``:

 .. code-block:: yaml